Step-by-Step HNSW Index Creation for Production Workloads

 );

-For production workloads exceeding 100M rows, evaluate migrating to halfvec(768) (requires pgvector ≥ 0.7.0) if your embedding model supports FP16 precision without measurable accuracy loss.
-This halves the index footprint, reduces WAL generation during bulk inserts, and lowers I/O pressure during graph traversal.
-Verify pgvector version compatibility (SELECT extversion FROM pg_extension WHERE extname = 'vector';); version 0.5.0+ is mandatory for stable HNSW graph serialization and concurrent build support.
-Ensure your PostgreSQL instance is compiled with SIMD optimizations (pgvector leverages AVX2/AVX-512 for distance calculations), as CPU instruction sets directly dictate index build throughput and query latency.
+For workloads exceeding 100M rows, evaluate migrating the column to halfvec(768) (pgvector 0.7.0+) if your embedding model tolerates FP16 precision without measurable accuracy loss.
+This halves the index footprint, cuts WAL generation during bulk inserts, and lowers I/O pressure during graph traversal — the per-row storage math that drives this decision is worked through in pgvector storage overhead analysis, and the type trade-offs in vector data type selection.
+Ensure your PostgreSQL instance is compiled with SIMD support (pgvector uses AVX2/AVX-512 for distance calculations), since the CPU instruction set directly dictates build throughput and query latency.

 SQL